 Through refinancing, Prince might be able to snag a lower interest rate, as well as ease the burden of monthly payments.
 Now, she shares the lessons she learned with her friends and clients.

 That said, refinancing isn’t for everyone.
 If you refinance your federal student loans, you turn them private and lose access to certain government benefits, like income-driven repayment, so make sure to consider the pros and cons first.

 Prince also encourages students and families to use tax-advantaged savings accounts so they can take out the least amount of student debt possible.

 “[If] your child intends to go to college, open a 529 account to pay for it,” she says.
 “Let your money grow and compound.”

 When you’re paying student loans every month, you might not have much money left over for other expenses.
 Nicole Firebaugh learned this lesson after graduating from Southern Illinois University in 2015.

-“Even with that, Firebaugh’s budget for a car was super tight, as I had to consider my student loan payments along with car and insurance payments when looking.”
+Even with that, Firebaugh’s budget for a car was super tight.
+She had to consider her student loan payments along with car and insurance payments when looking.

 She advises other students to minimize the amount they take out in student loans and to avoid spending student loan money on non-school expenses.